Connecticut Route 229: History

 Route 229 was originally just a series of town roads before the late 1950s.
-In anticipation of increased traffic as a result of the construction of I-84, Southington lobbied for state maintenance of a section of West Street.
+In anticipation of increased traffic due to the construction of I-84, Southington lobbied for state maintenance of a section of West Street.
 This was accepted into the state highway system on October 14, 1959.
 Several years later, Bristol also applied to have Middle Street and King Street turned over to the state in anticipation of through traffic between I-84 and downtown Bristol.
 The Highway Department accepted those streets into the state highway system on August 20, 1962.
-Route 229 was formally designated in 1963 as a result of the Route Reclassification Act.
+Route 229 was formally designated in 1963 due to the Route Reclassification Act.

-In the 1970s, several plans for spot improvements on Route 229 were announced by the Department of Transportatation.
+In the 1970s, several plans for spot improvements on Route 229 were announced by the Department of Transportation.
 The original plan was to reconstruct Route 229 from I-84 to the Bristol town line and widen it to four lanes.
 However, the plan had later changed to two lanes, with 8 ft shoulders.